The Pi's Core

 So with double precision data in the vectors, the peak performance is either two operations (one FMA) per functional unit (two) per cycle if the vectors are half-full, or four operations (one FMA on a two element vector) per functional unit (two) per two cycles.
 Either way, the answer is four double precision floating point operations per clock cycle.
 But, if single precision is used, the answer is eight.

 On the A72, a very small number of vector instructions operate with a latency of one on a vector containing two double precision values, most importantly the load instruction.
-On the later A76 (not yet in any Pi), the floating point add, multiply and FMA operations all have a latency of just one on a vector containing two doubles.
+On the later A76 of the Pi 5, the floating point add, multiply and FMA operations all have a latency of just one on a vector containing two doubles.
+So its theoretical performance is eight floating point operations per clock cycle (or 19.2 GFLOPS per core at 2.4GHz).

 The Vector Unit